Online Examination

 Location

-If you are currently enrolled to sit the Online Examination, please contact the Examinations Coordinator for further information.
+If you’re currently enrolled to sit the Online Examination, please contact the Examinations Coordinator for further information.

 Delivery

-The MRTB’s online examination will be delivered through an online environment – and you will need to have access to a computer to sit the examination.
+The Board’s online examination will be delivered through an online environment – and you’ll need to have access to a computer to sit the examination.

 The exam will be overseen by an examination proctor whose role is to verify your identity and ensure that the instructions specified by the MRTB are carried out.

-We strongly recommend exam candidates schedule their exams between 8.30am to 1pm (New Zealand time) in order to maximise the technical support available to them.
+We strongly recommend exam candidates schedule their exams between 8.30am to 1pm (New Zealand time) to maximise the technical support available to them.

 Identification required